 The useful life of an asset is the estimated number of years an asset will remain in service while generating financial value.

-For instance, say machine A was purchased 10 years ago for $50,000.
+For instance, say Machine A was purchased 10 years ago for $50,000.
 Over the past six months, the machine broke down four times.
-The repair costs totaled $10,000.
+The repair costs totalled $10,000.

 Does it make financial sense to continue using the machine?
 Not quite.
 Is the machine still usable?
 Absolutely.